lohic/TALM/wp-content/plugins/sitemap/readme.txt

 * **bad for usability.** There is already link on title and "more-link" is an extra no needed element on page.
 If user cannot understand that the title is the link, than there is a problem in css styles and not in plugin's templates.

-= What to do if you need to change the plugin's code? = When you changed the plugin's code you should also change the plugin's version to '100' to avoid updates, which could override and delete your code.
+= What to do if you need to change the plugin's code? = When you changed the plugin's code you should also change the plugin's version to '100' (for example) to avoid updates, which could override and delete your code.

 == Screenshots ==